-Due to Coronavirus (COVID-19) BALTEHUMS II conference which was scheduled for May 28-29, 2020 has been postponed and rescheduled for October 1-2, 2020.
-If you have questions, please contact us by email: firstname.lastname@example.org
+Due to Coronavirus (COVID-19) BALTEHUMS II conference is CANCELLED.
+If you have questions, please contact us by email: email@example.com

 Call for Papers: Second Baltic Conference on the Environmental Humanities and Social Sciences (BALTEHUMS II)

 Kaunas University of Technology, Faculty of Social sciences, Arts and Humanities

 The interest in interdisciplinary cooperation between humanities, arts and social sciences in the study of environment has been constantly rising all over Europe.
 This holds also true for the Baltic region where the First Baltic Conference on the Environmental Humanities and Social Sciences (BALTEHUMS) brought together close to 100 scholars in Riga, Latvia, in 2018, resulting in a vivid exchange of ideas, new contacts and collaborations.

 The time has come for the second BALTEHUMS conference.
 BALTEHUMS II will be an equally wide and inclusive event.
 It aims to bring together environment-inspired scholars from different disciplines (anthropology, arts, ecology, folkloristics, geography, history, literature, semiotics, sociology, psychology etc), in order to